Breakfast with a view at Quintanilha

 Northeast Portugal, a road running thorugh the middle, with a motorcyclist riding on it, hills on both sides

-Northeast Portugal
+Northeast Portugal.

 Rio de Onor, a small cobblestone street with houses with balconies and plants

-Rio de Onor
+Rio de Onor.

 We had a rest day on day 8, just went swimming at the pool of our bed & breakfast.
 On day 9 we drove on the backroads further North to Rio de Onor.
 We had such mesmerizing views on the mountains.
 It’s a rugged, green landscape with small, sleepy villages, where they’re not used to tourists.
 They seemed surprised that someone else drove through town that wasn’t a resident.
 Rio de Onor is the river that runs through the small town.
 The Ponte de Rio de Onor gives beautiful views on this quiet river and the quaint village.
-Walk the cobblestone streets and along the riverwalk.
+Walk the cobblestone streets and stroll along the riverwalk.

 Then drive further through the hills and small, sleepy villages in Parque Naturel Montesinho.
-End up in Bragança, perfect for lunch.
+End up in Bragança, which is perfect for lunch.
 There’s a castle and several museums to visit.
 Bragança is very touristique unlike the area where you just drove through.
 You could spend a whole day in Bragança, so if you don’t need a rest day, you could do that.

 Day 10 & 11: Guimarães